compete against the clock

 + What does it cost?

 TT registration is the same price as a Track Day registration for the same event.
 Drivers can participate in the “All-You-Can-Eat” package that allows you to drive in both the TT and Advanced sessions, for double the track time.
 Instructors can also register for TT for FREE, beginning two weeks before the close of registration.
 Registration is first-come-first-serve.
-See the Track Days page for more details on each event.
+See the PDX Track Events page for more details on each event.

 NOTE: The resource library is off-site, hosted on Google Drive.
 Visit the resource library to access the following: